 Our direct number is 706-865-2134, ext.
 3702 or you can email him at email@example.com.
 If you are planning to come to North Georgia, please be our guest on campus.

 Pastors provide comfort in our time of need.
 How do we provide that support and care for them?
-For Truett McConnell University, The Danny E. Watters Retreat and Renewal Center is an investment in the overall health and spiritual growth of our pastors.
+For Truett McConnell University, The Danny E. Watters Village is an investment in the overall health and spiritual growth of our pastors.
 Your participation will help make this vision become a reality for not only Georgia pastors but pastors everywhere.
-The goal of $1M is within reach, and with God’s faithfulness and your stewardship, we can build and fulfill the purpose of this retreat.
 With your donation of any amount, we can provide a place of rest for our pastors and their families.
 Please consider giving today so we can start building tomorrow.

-Learn more about the Danny Watters Retreat and Renewal Center.
+Learn more about the Danny E. Watters Village.